fntechgit/summit-registration-lite/README.md

    **goToEvent**              = method passed that will be called to redirect the user to the current event

+   **goToMyOrders**           = method passed that will be called to redirect the user to the my orders page

    **getPasswordlessCode**    = method passed that will be called when the user generates a code to login without password

    **loginWithCode**          = method passed that will be called when the user tries to login with a code